-Tahini is a condiment, in paste form, popular in cuisines from Eastern Mediterranean, the Middle East, and some parts of North Africa.
-It is made from finely ground sesame seeds where the oil content is released.
-It is very easy to be included in your diet and is best known as one of the main ingredients for hummus.
+Tahini is a paste condiment popular in cuisines from Eastern Mediterranean, the Middle East, and some parts of North Africa.
+It has a nutty flavor as it's made from finely ground sesame seeds where the oil content is released.
+It is very easy to be included in your diet and is best known as the primary ingredient in hummus.
 Read this article to learn more about the health benefits of tahini.

 What is Tahini Made of?

-Tahini is considered a nutritional powerhouse since it is rich in vitamins E, F, and T, as well as vitamins B1, B2, B3, B6, B15, biotin, and choline.
+Tahini is considered a nutritional powerhouse since it is a rich source of vitamins E, F, and T, as well as vitamins B1, B2, B3, B6, B15, biotin, and choline.
 It is also a good source of vitamin A. Tahini is also 20 percent complete protein – making it a better and richer source of protein than milk, soya beans, sunflower seeds, and most nuts.

 Tahini is one of the richest sources of the essential amino acid methionine and also contains lecithin, a fatty substance that helps in reducing the fat levels in the blood and also protects the body against environmental toxins like nicotine.
-It is also rich in minerals like magnesium, potassium, iron, and phosphorus, and is a great source of calcium.
-Tahini is said to be the best calcium source there is and, unlike the dairy products that supply calcium in the western diet, is is not mucus forming.
+It is also an excellent source of copper and other important minerals such as magnesium, potassium, iron, phosphorus and calcium.
+Tahini is said to be the best source of calcium there is and, unlike the dairy products that supply calcium in the western diet, it is not mucus forming.